tajemniktv/rethinking-voxels/README.md

 # Rethinking Voxels
 Hello!

 You are looking at rethinking-voxels, a minecraft shaderpack.
-It is an edited version of Complementary Reimagined, and it follows the same visual style, but it also has coloured lights and more VL.
+It is an edited version of Complementary Reimagined, and it follows the same visual style, but it also has coloured lights with ray-traced shadows and more VL.

 ## How to Install